 Along came a spider, Sat down beside her,

 Nursery Rhymes are good examples of 'Internal Rhyme', words Rhyming within the lines; not JUST the last word.
-Too much becomes a tongue-twister.
-A little can make your Song more interesting, more Rhythmic, more memorable.
+Too Much becomes a tongue-twister.
+'Enough' can make your Song more interesting, more Rhythmic, more memorable.
 How much is 'Enough'?
 Too much is a tongue-twister, and may not be interesting to the listener.
 Finding these alternative patterns can keep Songs from being predictable, maybe monotonous, losing listeners.
 Same old four-Line, Rhyme 2 and 4 pattern as every other Song.

 Rhyme is a tool you can employ to make your Song memorable, Hooking listeners and perhaps convincing them to pay to hear it again.
 Enjoy it.
 Employ it.